ArvindHarinder1/PrivatePreviewDocumentation/ProvisionOnDemandPreviewDocumentation.md

 ## How to access the preview?

-Go to the following link - Aka.ms/ProvisionPP
+Go to the following link

-The link will take you to the Azure Portal with the following flag appended to the URL
+          Aka.ms/ProvisionPP

-          ?feature.perObjectSync=true
+The link will take you to the Azure Portal with the flag "feature.perObjectSync=true" appended

 1) Select the application that you would like to provision a user to or create a new application